lowmess/metalsmith-resume/README.md

 ***

 [1] For reference, this long-as-hell README is, like, almost five goddamn KBs.
-The whole generated site is [3.17kb minified & gzipped](https://gtmetrix.com/reports/metalsmith-resume.lowmess.com/1PRRzoBG).